The Bible’s Satanic Verses: Hell, Predestination, Torture, Slavery, Sex Slavery, Infanticide,

 How can we explain the Bible's satanic verses?
 Where did the Bible's evil

-verses originate―the ones that command or condone slavery, sex slavery,
+verses originate―the ones that command and/or condone slavery, sex slavery,

 infanticide, matricide, genocide, ethnic cleansing, the stoning of children to death